Klein Curaçao: History

 Klein Curaçao played a role in the transatlantic slave trade.
 The Dutch West India Company transported many enslaved people from Africa to Curaçao.
 Before arriving on the main island, the sick were quarantined on Klein Curaçao, where the remains of the first quarantine building can still be seen in the northwest.
 Those who did not survive the journey, including enslaved Africans and other passengers, were buried on the island, with several graves still present in its southern part.

 The Dutch West India Company also held licenses to hunt the now-extinct Caribbean monk seal on Klein Curaçao.
 In 1871, English mining engineer John Godden visited the island and discovered a significant phosphate deposit.
 From 1871 to 1886, the Dutch government operated phosphate mines there, exporting the mineral to Europe.

 Environment

 Once the phosphate was mined out, the level of the island dropped, and seabird populations plummeted.
-The island is now approximately 3 meters lower than it was before mining began.
+The island is now approximately 3 m lower than it was before mining began.
 Goats were once allowed to roam the island, which contributed to its desertification.
 The goats were eradicated in 1996, as were feral cats by 2004.
 Reforestation is being undertaken by CARMABI Marine Research Station, Curaçao.
 The island was designated as a protected Ramsar site in 2018.
 It has also been identified as an Important Bird Area by BirdLife International as a nesting site for least terns, while its shores are used seasonally by large numbers of migratory waders.
 With the elimination of the goats and cats, the island has the potential to become an important seabird nesting location.
 Hawksbill, loggerhead and green sea turtles nest on the island's beaches.